-Dr. Falvo represents faculty from the Pennsylvania State System of Higher Education (PASSHE) and teaches the online Bachelor of Science in Nursing Program for Clarion University.
+Dr. Falvo represents faculty from the Pennsylvania State System of Higher Education (PASSHE) and taught the online Bachelor of Science in Nursing Program for Penn West Clarion.
 From 2002 to 2010, she served as the Director of Clarion University's Health Science Education Center, a health education project that provided health education programs to school-aged children in Clarion, Venango, Armstrong, Butler, Elk, Forest and Jefferson counties.
 Dr. Falvo has served as the Director of the Pittsburgh Programs at Clarion's Pittsburgh site teaching in both the undergraduate and graduate nursing degree programs.
 She received a bachelor's degree from Duquesne University, a master's degree in nursing from LaRoche College, and a doctorate from the University of Pittsburgh.
 She is a member of the National Association of Health Education Centers (NAHEC) Board of Directors, chairperson of the NAHEC accreditation committee, and serves on various committees for the School of Nursing and the university.

 Mr. Stephen M. Brame, Governor's Representative, Treasurer

 Mr. Brame is president and CEO of the Pennsylvania Rural Electric Association/Allegheny Electric Cooperative (PREA).
 He previously served as vice president of Public Affairs and Members Services.
 Prior to joining PREA in 2001, Mr. Brame served as a senior staff member for former Pennsylvania Lieutenant Governor and Governor Mark S. Schweiker.
 Among his responsibilities in the Lieutenant Governor's office were legislative priorities, General Assembly relations and communications strategy.
 Mr. Brame is also a member of the Pennsylvania Rural Development Council.

 Representative Dan Moul